Tikhvinskiy/Smart-audio-splitter/README.md

 ### Installation.

+SmartAudioSplitter uses pydub, so you need to install pydub (tested on 0.25.1 version):

+- pip install pydub==0.25.1

 Sometimes Python installations [don't include](https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part) Tkinter components.
 On Ubuntu and Debian based systems use this:
  - sudo apt-get install python3-tk

-SmartAudioSplitter uses pydub, so you need install pydub (tested on 0.25.1 version):

-- pip install pydub==0.25.1

 FFmpeg, ffprobe is a part of the Ubuntu packages.
 If you dont have ones use this: